kengmingcheng/API_load_tester/README.md

 ## Explanation in config.properties
 ---
 ### server
-* target server of the testing
+* target server of the test
 ### api
-* target api of the testing
+* target api of the test
 ### content-type
 * acceptable options: xml, json
 ### source